spikespaz/search-deflector/.github/ISSUE_TEMPLATE/bug_report.md

 ## How to Reproduce

-Replace the following browsers and delete this line.
+Replace the following placeholders with correct information and delete this line.

 **Browser**: System Default